-State Recreational Site
+Woody Island State Recreation Site

 Woody Island was home for centuries to the Alutiiq people, who fished and hunted there before the Russians established their own agricultural colony.
 Life re-surged in the late 1800's with a Baptist Orphanage and a small town on the island.
-Woody Island has also has served as a staging ground for military communications during World War II.
-Now, all that's left is a small Christian summer camp run by the American Baptists. (excerpt from the Kodiak Military History Museum web site).
+Woody Island also has served as a staging ground for military communications during World War II.
+Now, all that is left is a small Christian summer camp run by the American Baptists. (excerpt from the Kodiak Military History Museum web site).
 For further information on the history of Woody Island, visit the Kodiak Military History.

 Notice: Private lands adjacent to the State Recreation Site may require special permits to access.
 If you plan to enter these areas, contact the appropriate native corporation or private landowner in advance.